Shibu778/Fortran-MOOC/docs/blas_lapack.md

 # BLAS and LAPACK

-Matrix computations and linear algebra are some of the most basic building blocks of may scientific software applications.
+Matrix computations and linear algebra are some of the most basic building blocks of many scientific software applications.
 Often, the performance of these core algorithms determine the performance and efficiency of your code.

 BLAS (Basic Linear Algebra Subprograms) is a library specification that